inghamemerson/thingtimer-api/README.md

 ```

 #### Make a Timer
-make sure the ID you pass here is the ID of an existing thing and that you replace the date string with an actual date.
+Make sure the ID you pass here is the ID of an existing thing and that you replace the date string with an actual date.
 ```
 mutation makeATimer{
   createTimer(id: 1, started_at: “YYYY-MM-DD HH:mm:ss”){